No one likes losing money, especially if you’re a small business owner. Check out these five tips to improve your profitability.

-Time is money, and there is no bigger drain on your time than being disorganised.
-It’s worth investing a little time upfront to develop systems and processes in your business that will save you substantial time and help prevent you from losing money in the long run.
-Some ideas include document templates for paperwork, consistent guidelines for subcontractors to follow, spreadsheets to track expenses, systems to capture receipts (even if it’s a different shoebox for each month).
+Time is money, and there’s no bigger drain on your time than being disorganised.
+By investing a few hours into developing systems and processes for your business, you’ll save substantial time and avoid losing money in the long run.

-2. Amazing customer service
+2. Provide amazing customer service

 4. Invest in your staff